shellspec/shellspec/README.md

 ----

-**About the next version 0.28.0**: It has a lot of enhancements in the CLI.
-Basically, they are still compatible, but there are a lot of changes, so please be careful.
-See [here](https://github.com/shellspec/shellspec/wiki/Migration-Guide-to-Version-0.28.0) for details.
+**Version 0.28.0** has a lot of enhancements in the CLI.
+It is basically compatible, but there are some changes that you need to be aware of.
+See [Migration Guide to Version 0.28.0](https://github.com/shellspec/shellspec/wiki/Migration-Guide-to-Version-0.28.0) for details.

-Version 0.28.0 will be released on 2021-01-05 midday (UTC).

 ----